 If you do a bike ride over the Golden Gate Bridge, you will get some picturesque views of the bridge on your approach.
 Plus, from the bridge you have a good view of Alcatraz and the skyline.
 Another iconic viewpoint to see the skyline is from the top of Coit Tower.
 Other popular places to take in the views in San Francisco include the 16th St Steps, Dolores Park, the Twin Peaks, and Corona Heights Park.

 In LA, the most iconic view is the Hollywood Sign.
-There are many different hiking trails that will give you a close up view.
+There are many different hiking trails in Griffith Park that will give you a close up view or you could take a tour like this one.
 If you don’t have the time to hike to the sign, take in the view from Lake Hollywood Park or a little further away at Griffith Observatory.
 If you go to the shopping center at Hollywood and Highland, you can also spot it in the distance from the rear balcony.

 For some of the best views in the city, check out the highest skyscraper observation deck in California, OUE Skyspace.
 It has mesmerizing 360° views and you can see downtown LA’s skyscrapers, Dodger Stadium, and the Hollywood Hills.
 Further in the distance there is the Pacific Ocean and San Gabriel Mountains.
 If you want to make your visit a bit more exciting you can try the 42-foot long Skyslide made from crystal clear glass between the 70th and 69th floors.